GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/scenarios_similar_to_historical/README.md

 expect to get better accuracy using an inverted source that considers data at your specific site of interest.

-*After writing I noticed that in some VAUS cases we are finding "near double-ups" with slip differing by 0.001m (see the VAUS cases in the puysegur example).
+*2020/10/02: I noticed that in some VAUS cases we are finding "near double-ups" with slip differing by 0.001m (see the VAUS cases for the puysegur2009 scenario).
 Currently such VAUS "near double-ups" are treated as distinct, although they probably shouldn't be.
 I was surprised that such "near double-up" scenarios exist - however on reflection, the code to make the vaus-scenarios sets the slip based on a corresponding heterogeneous-slip scenario by summing its (slip x area) and dividing by the total area.
-With different heterogeneous-slip, there is potential for round-off level changes in the sum of (slip x area), and this might reflect some tiny rounding instabilities in the source-creation code.
-Our post-hoc tests confirmed that the integrated (slip x area x rigidity) of all PTHA18 scenarios that is within 1/1000 of the target value, so these differences will necessarily be very small and unimportant in regards of the earthquake magnitude.*
+With different heterogeneous-slip, there is potential for round-off level changes in the sum of (slip x area).
+Our post-hoc tests confirmed that the integrated (slip x area x rigidity) of all PTHA18 scenarios was within 1/1000 of the target value, so any such differences will necessarily be very small and unimportant in regards of the earthquake magnitude.*